Abdullah-Tariq-qbatch/Temp/Report_ ProxyBrowser Project Documentation.md

         -     REACT_SERVER_URL=http://<device_ip_address>:3000 yarn dev

-    3.2. **Project Structrue**
+    3.2. **Project Structure**
     The project follows a directory structure similar to that of a basic **React App**.
-It is organised as follows:
+It is organized as follows:
     - **public**
     - **electron.js** - Responsible for launching the project using Electron JS.
     - **Index.html** - Serves as the primary entry point for the application.
     - **src**
         - **assets** - This directory houses various project assets, including images, SVGs, and more.
         - **component** - Within this directory, you\'ll find the React components utilised in constructing pages.
-        - **pages** - This directory is dedicated to housing the pages, which serve as containers for the React components.
+        - **pages** - This directory houses the pages, which serve as containers for the React components.

 ## Project Overview
 1. ### Project Goals
     The goal of the ProxyBrowser - Wexond Browser Extended project is to develop a feature-rich, user-friendly web browser application with enhanced privacy, security, and customization options.
-The project aims to provide users with a versatile and personalised browsing experience, while also prioritising their online privacy and data security.
+The project aims to provide users with a versatile and personalized browsing experience, while also prioritizing their online privacy and data security.
 2. ### Key Features
     Explore the core features of ProxyBrowser, including user authentication, proxy management, dedicated proxies, and more.
 - **Separate Browser Instance**: Users can enjoy a dedicated and separate browser environment to maintain privacy and avoid interference with their main browsing session.